-Kea, like many other native birds, have suffered from predation by cats, stoats, ferrets and possums.
-Keas are particularly vulnerable to predation because they nest in holes in the ground that are easy to find and easy to get in to.
+Kea are particularly vulnerable because they nest in holes in the ground that are easy to find and get in to.

 Possum caught eating a young kea in Ōkārito Forest

-This exploration by kea has resulted in damage to property, especially around camping grounds and in carparks.
-Although a large number of kea may be watching, it is normally only a few mischievous birds which are doing any damage.
-A key to solving kea mischievousness is to remove all artificial food sources form their environment.
+The birds' endearing and mischievous behaviour can cause conflict with people, and damage to property especially around campsites and carparks.
+Although a large number of kea may be watching, it is normally only a few birds which are doing any damage.

 You can help

 Report kea sightings to the Kea Conservation Trust, or to the nearest DOC office.